rangle/augury-labs/README.md

 The `augury-labs` project is a set of developer tools to help aid with [Angular](https://angular.io) development.

+The `@augury/core` engine bootstraps alongside your Angular app when and provides visibility into the inner workings of your application.
+Today it tracks performance and change detection, though it can potentially allow inspection into any aspect of an application's runtime.

+The recommended configuration setup will keep Augury entirely out of any production or development bundle, except when explicitly requested (`yarn start:augury`).

+### How does it work?

+`@augury/core` maintains a number of `Probe`s, which [attach](https://stackoverflow.com/questions/5626193/what-is-monkey-patching) themselves to various objects present in the application's context, for example: NgZone, NgModule, the global Promise constructor, etc. Certain triggers from these `Probe`s will emit events within `@augury/core`, which will synchronously handle the event before returning control back to the application.
+Events can be consumed by `Plugin`s to provide different types of metrics and interfaces. `Probe`s can also affect the object they are attached to, allowing for `Plugin`s to offer interactive behavior.

+## Plugins

+### Performance Profiler

+`@augury/performance-profiler-plugin` opens a popup window dashboard, displaying the execution of your app as a timeline graph, showing the interaction between ZoneJS tasks, Angular's `stability` cycle, and Angular's change detection.

 ## Getting Started

 To run your app under Augury Labs you should call the `auguryBootstrap` function exported by `@augury/core`,